sniyaz/csci-110-su24/about.md

 The textbook we use in this course is **Starting Out with Programming Logic and Design and C++/Java/Python Language Companion by Tony Gaddis, Sixth Edition, 2023, Pearson**.

-The only other material I expect you to have access to is a computer that can run Python.
+The only other material I expect you to have access to is a computer that:

+1. Runs Python (so you complete the labs and homework assignments).
+2. Has a webcam (so I can proctor you during exams).

 You can check out the Mt.
 SAC [laptop loaner program](https://www.mtsac.edu/studenttech/laptoploanerprogram.html) for help with this.
 If you are still having trouble getting access to a personal laptop and feel that it's impacting your learning in this course, send me an email: I can try my best to find another way (although I can't promise anything).
 My goal in this course is to give everybody an opportunity to succeed regardless of personal resources or other privileges.

 ## Grading